 Elevators are located on both sides of the main corridor; past the information desk and museum shop and before the stairs.

-Women’s and men’s toilets are located in the upper corridor after the information desk and the museum shop (6 in total), beneath the staircase in the lower corridor (2 in total), as well as in the vicinity of the restaurant and the library (6 in total).
+Women’s and men’s toilets are located in the upper corridor after the information desk and the museum shop (6 in total), beneath the staircase in the lower corridor (2 in total), as well as in the vicinity of the restaurant (6 in total).
 Handicapped toilet facilities are located in the upper corridor on the left side of the coat racks.

 The child care room is located on the right side of the upper corridor, after the information desk, museum shop and coat racks.
 Strollers can be borrowed from child care room.